La Amapola

-Guadalupe Ramona Olvera is a Mexican professional wrestler, or Luchadora as they are called in Spanish, best known under the ring name La Amapola (Spanish for "The Poppy").
+Guadalupe Ramona Olvera is a Mexican professional wrestler, best known under the ring name La Amapola (Spanish for "The Poppy").
 Olvera is best known for her work in the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), which she has worked for all her career.
 She has also made appearances for various other Mexican promotions including International Wrestling Revolution Group (IWRG) where she held or holds the IWRG Intercontinental Women's Championship.
 At 1,442 days, she is the longest reigning CMLL World Women's Champion.

 Professional wrestling career

+Consejo Mundial de Luha Libre (1998–present)

 Olvera made her professional wrestling debut in December 1997 after training with Super Muñeco, Satánico and Adonis Salazar, whom she would later marry.
-She took the ring name "La Amapola", an enmascarado, or masked wrestler.
+She took the ring name "La Amapola", an masked wrestler.
 Amapola began her career working for CMLL (CMLL), which she has worked for ever since.
 In the late 1990s and early 2000s CMLL did not focus on their women's division, which cause La Amapola to also work for a variety of other minor Mexican promotions.
 She was offered a contract with CMLL's main Mexican rival AAA, but declined, opting to stay with CMLL in the hopes that they would focus on women's wrestling like they had in the mid to early 1990s.
 By 2005 CMLL had begun to feature more women's wrestling especially showcasing younger talent such as La Amapola and Dark Angel; the two women's storyline feud helped draw the fans attention and through that a higher profile for the women's division.
 On April 14, 2006 Dark Angel defeated La Amapola in a Luchas de Apuesta, or bet match, forcing La Amapola to unmask.
 Even after the mask loss Amapola and Dark Angel faced off many times, keeping the rivalry alive for years.
 In 2005 La Amapola began wearing the IWRG Intercontinental Women's Championship belt, the female championship for the Mexican promotion International Wrestling Revolution Group (IWRG).
 It is not clear how she won the title as the previous champion, Ayako Hamada had not wrestled in Mexico for years and no record of La Amapola winning the title during a trip to Japan exists.
 Initially she would just wear the belt to the ring, but in 2006 she actually defended it against Marcela and Hiroka.
 Some time during 2007 she stopped wearing the belt to the ring, but no record of her losing the title or a new IWRG Women's champion being crowned exists; She is technically the IWRG Women's champion, but has not defended the title nor been promoted as the champion since CMLL stopped working with the IWRG in 2007.